ellenvanwyk/ellenvanwyk.github.io/caseStudies/_posts/2018-03-08-etAlHealth.markdown

 After conducting six usability tests, we learned the following:

-* <span class = "bullet-lead">Use progressive disclosure:  </span>The parent and patient personas found the publications impressive, trust inspiring, and overwhelming.
+* **Use progressive disclosure:** The parent and patient personas found the publications impressive, trust inspiring, and overwhelming.
 This suggests that progressive disclosure of the article abstract can help us maintain transparency and approachability while accommodating all our personas.
-* <span class = "bullet-lead">Add comfort with doctor photos:  </span>Adding doctor photos will involve overhead, but multiple patients appreciated photos because they added a layer of certainty and comfort in an otherwise confusing and unpredictable process.
+* **Add comfort with doctor photos:** Adding doctor photos will involve overhead, but multiple patients appreciated photos because they added a layer of certainty and comfort in an otherwise confusing and unpredictable process.
-* <span class = "bullet-lead">Stay honest:  </span>After asking many doctors and patients what they expected the doctor rating to indicate, no obvious solution emerged.
+* **Stay honest:** After asking many doctors and patients what they expected the doctor rating to indicate, no obvious solution emerged.
 The rating has the potential to communicate the wrong message and unfairly malign doctors.
 We are continuing to research how to message and compute rating or whether we should include it at all.

 ## Visual Design